dyl-lee/election-analysis/README.md

 *  The winner of the congressional precinct by popular vote is Diana DeGette with 272,892 votes or 73.8% of the total votes.

 ## Summary
 This script has the potential to be extended for use beyond the Colorado election.
-As long as the `csv` file contains vote counts for a given region (state, federal, etc.), variables in `PyPoll.py` involving a region could be modified to something more generic.
+As long as the `csv` file contains vote counts for a given region (state, federal, etc.), variables in `PyPoll.py` involving a region could be modified to something more generic instead of "county".
 If the format of the `csv` changes, this will require adjustment to which index to extract this regional information.
 This is possible since `PyPoll.py` appends its county list based on index and the condition that ensures the list only contains unique counties.
-Another possible modification
+The general format of the For loop and If conditions is flexible enough to be reused to report supplementary data such as voter demographics or distribution of submitted voting methods (mail-in ballots, punch cards or DRE) which may be an informative metric for any election committee interested in using this script.